-Since we’ve got .htaccess enabled, we can use it for our application, we have to create one to really insert some security.
+Since you have ‘.htaccess’ enabled, we can use it for your application, you have to create one to really insert some security.

 For this to be successful, the file has to be created inside the application directory.
-We could create the needed file and open it in our text editor with root privileges by entering:
+You could create the needed file and open it in your text editor with root privileges by entering the below.

 sudo nano /usr/share/phpmyadmin/.htaccess

-Inside this file, we have to enter this information:
+Inside this file, you have to enter this information.

 AuthType Basic AuthName "Restricted Files" AuthUserFile /etc/phpmyadmin/.htpasswd Require valid-user

-In case you’re wondering what each of these lines mean, we’ll go over it quickly:
+In case you are wondering what each of these lines mean, we will go over it quickly.

-AuthType Basic: What this line does is specifiy the authentication type that we are implementing.
+AuthType Basic: What this line does is specify the authentication type that you are implementing.
 This type is going to implement password authentication with a password file.

 AuthName: This puts the message for the authentication dialog box.
-You need to keep this generic so that unauthorized users aren’t gaining any information about what is being protected.
+You need to keep this generic so that unauthorized users are not going to be able to gain any information about what is being protected.

 AuthUserFile: This puts the location of the password file which is used for authentication.
 This has to be outside of the directories that are being served.
 We will make this file soon.

-Require valid-user: This makes sure that only authenticated users are granted access to this resource.
-Which is what stops unauthorized users from entering.
+Require valid-user: This makes sure that only authenticated users are granted access to this resource and is what stops unauthorized users from entering.